tpavard/vue-cli-plugin-html-replace/README.md

 This plugin can be configured by defining `htmlReplace` via the `pluginOptions` in your `vue.config.js`.

-The `patterns` argument should be either an object or an array of objects.
-Each pattern should contain both `pattern` and `replacement` options.
+The `patterns` argument must either be an object or an array of objects.
+Each pattern must contain both `pattern` and `replacement` options.
 The `enable` parameter is optional.

 ```javascript